se-for-sci/se-for-sci.github.io/content/week6/git.md

 $ ls
 file1.txt
 ```
-Now let's create a new file with a new file name
+Now let's create a new empty file with a new file name
 ```console
 $ touch file4.txt
 $ git add file4.txt